givanz/vtpl/README.md

 Templates are just lists of css selectors and php code and variable names to insert.

-This makes it possible to build CMS's like [Vvveb](https://www.vvveb.com) where any html page of the CMS can be changed to the last element without affecting the rendering of dynamic content from the database.
+This makes it possible to build a CMS like [Vvveb](https://www.vvveb.com) where any html page of the CMS can be changed to the last element without affecting the rendering of dynamic content from the database.

 ## Documentation